 For most of the world, there is little thought that goes into disposing of something.
 You simply put it in the trash bin, set that bin on the curb roughly once a week, and it magically disappears.
 When you live where we do, though, there is more to it than that.
 For those in our “neighborhood” who elect to pay for regular trash service, they pay roughly ten times what it costs in the city for the privilege.
 As an alternative, we have the option of bagging our trash and hauling it off to the local dumpster once a week … Read the rest

 In John chapter 6, we read about Christ feeding the masses with five loaves and two fishes.
-In addition to the marvelous teachings they heard, all who were there … Read the rest
+In addition to the marvelous teachings they heard, … Read the rest

 Many years ago, two intrepid scout masters took the young men from my church youth group on a week-long backpacking trip into an offshoot of the Rocky Mountains.
 One of the guys in our group was physically smaller than the rest of us and had a chip on his shoulder to compensate.
 As a result, and as matter of record, I didn’t have a lot of love for him.
 In fact, he had spent most of the last two years pestering and tormenting me — his apparent goal being to start a fight with me (beat me up) to prove … Read the rest